conorbmurphy/galvanizereference/README.md

 * Basic combinatorics
 * Linear regression basics, especially that LR is more complex than y = MX + B
 * Interpreting coefficients for linear and logistic regression
+* How do you know if you overfit a model and how do you adjust for it?

 O'Reilly (Including salary averages): https://www.oreilly.com